MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/setup_documentation/alert_manager_config.md

 ![Create Receiver](images/create_receiver.png)

 5) On the next page under Target add a name for the receiver, use the drop down to select the name of the secret with your Slack Webhook(s) and then select the key for the webhook.
-Additionally, you can also chose to click "Enabled send resolve alerts", so you can get an alert when a problem is resolved.
+Additionally, you can also choose to click "Enabled send resolve alerts", so you can get an alert when a problem is resolved.
 Once you're satisified with how the receiver is configured click "Create" in the bottom left hand corner, which will take you back to the "AlertmanagerConfig" page.
 Note: if you click "Route" on this page you won't be able to edit the route, we'll address that next.

 ![Create Receiver](images/configuring_receiver.png)

 6) Click the hamburger menu in the top right hand corner and select "Edit Config", which will take you back the AlertmanagerConfig page.
 This is odd, but expected, click "Route" and you can now edit the Route.
 At minimum you have to select the receiver you created in step five.
-You can also

 ![Setup Route](images/setup-alert-route.png)

-You can also add labels so that your alerts for related issues are grouped together, think: a node goes down and several services generate alerts, you don't each alert but it would be good if you can see all the affected services.
+You can also add labels so that your alerts for related issues are grouped together, think: a node goes down and several services generate alerts, you don't neccesarily want to see each alert but it would be good if you can see all the affected services.

 Once you have your alerts setup click monitoring in the left hand side menu, and then click the "PrometheusRules" icon on the right hand side of your screen, this will show you all the rules that are pre-configured.